paypal/paypal-here-sdk-ios-distribution/README.md

 More Stuff to Look At
 =====================
-We've just scratched the surface of what's available in the PayPal Here SDK.
+There is a lot more available in the PayPal Here SDK.
 More detail is available in our [developer documentation](/docs/DeveloperGuide_iOS.pdf) to show other capabilities.
 These include:
 * **Auth/Capture:** Rather than a one-time sale, authorize a payment with a card swipe, and complete the transaction at a later time.
 This is common when adding tips after the transaction is complete (e.g. at a restaurant).
 * **Refunds:** Use the SDK to refund a transaction
 * **Send Receipts:** You can use services through the SDK to send email or SMS receipts to customers